Outline of the exhibition

 20 people each time, no application required (first come, first served)

-Following the history of woodworking, which develops from traditional fingertips to modern craftsmen, he talks about Kenji Suda's work, the characteristics of his work, and the current appearance of "Kogei".
+Following the history of woodworking, which develops from a traditional finger artist to a modern art artist, he talks about Kenji Suda's work and work characteristics, and the current state of "Kogei".

 Date and time

-Kazuko Koizumi (Chairman of Furniture Tools Indoor History)
+Kazuko Koizumi (Chairman of Indoor History of Furniture Tools)

 Venue